xinyiqin/lightx2v/docs/EN/source/deploy_guides/deploy_local_windows.md

 3. Start Gradio Web interface
 4. Automatically open browser to access service

-**💡 Usage Suggestion**: After opening the Gradio Web page, it's recommended to check "Auto-configure Inference Options", the system will automatically select appropriate optimization configurations for your machine.
-When reselecting resolution, you also need to re-check "Auto-configure Inference Options".

 ![Gradio English Interface](../../../../assets/figs/portabl_windows/pic_gradio_en.png)

 **⚠️ Important Notes**:
-- **First Run**: The system will automatically extract the environment file `env.zip`, which may take several minutes.
-Please be patient.
-Subsequent launches will skip this step.
-- **Faster Startup**: You can also manually extract the `env.zip` file to the current directory to save time on first startup.
 - **Display Issues**: If the webpage opens blank or displays abnormally, please run `pip install --upgrade gradio` to upgrade the Gradio version.

 ### Method 3: Using ComfyUI Inference